 Thank you for purchasing a Reginamur Bengal !
 The following are important guidelines on how to take care of your Reginamur Bengal.

-We recommend for you to keep your kitten in a small area for the first couple days (a bathroom or a bedroom) with food, water and litter box.
 A kitten may cry for the first 48 hours or hide under the bed or other small, dark spaces.
-If your Bengal was shipped, please show kitty extra love and attention, hold the baby in closed comfort
+If your Bengal was shipped, please show kitty extra love and attention, hold the baby in closed comfort.

 It’s a good idea to keep a Bengal as an indoor-only cat to protect him from diseases spread by other cats, attacks by dogs or coyotes, and the other dangers that face cats who go outdoors, such as being hit by a car.
 Keeping him indoors also protects local birds and wildlife from this avid hunter.
 If possible, build your Bengal a large outdoor enclosure where he can jump and climb safely.
 Bengals who go outdoors also run the risk of being stolen by someone who would like to have such a beautiful cat without paying for it